Bylaws of Village Garden Club of Dennis

 ARTICLE VII - DUTIES OF OFFICERS

-2. To carry out the VGC objectives, as defined in Article II of this document, the President may appoint appropriate
+2. To carry out the VGCD mission, as defined in Article II of this document, Co-Presidents may appoint appropriate committees.

-3. The President shall be an ex-officio member of all committees.
+3. Co-Presidents shall be an ex-officio member of all committees.

-4. By January of the last term of office, the President shall appoint a Nominating Committee consisting of three (3)
+4. By January of the last term of office, Co-Presidents shall appoint a Nominating Committee consisting of at least a minimum of three (3) members-at-large.

-5. Prior to the Annual June meeting, the President shall appoint an Auditor to review the club's financial records for
+5. Prior to the Annual June meeting, Co-Presidents shall appoint an auditor to review the club’s financial records for the Annual Meeting.

-6. Should a vacancy occur on the Executive Board, the President may appoint a member to complete the unexpired
+6. Should a vacancy occur on the Executive Board, Co-Presidents may appoint a member to complete the unexpired term.

-1. In the event of the absence of the President, the Vice President shall assume the duties of the President.
+In the event of the absence of the one Co-President in meetings or events, the alternative Co-President, shall assume the duties which are normally jointly shared.

-2. The Vice President shall be the primary liaison with new members.
+The Co-Vice Presidents shall be the primary liaison with new members.

-3. The Vice President shall serve as Chair of the Finance Committee and work closely with committees involved in
+The Co-Vice Presidents shall serve as Chair of the Finance Committee and work closely with committees involved in club fundraising and expenditures.

 C. Recording Secretary

-1. The Recording Secretary shall keep minutes of all Board and General meetings of the VGC.
+The Recording Secretary shall keep minutes of all Board and General Meetings of the VGCD.

-2. At the Annual Meeting, the Recording secretary shall make available the summary reports of Committee Chairs.
+At the Annual Meeting, the Recording Secretary shall make available the Summary reports of Committee Chairs.

 D. Corresponding Secretary

-2. In the absence of the Recording Secretary, the Corresponding Secretary shall assume the responsibilities ofthe Recording Secretary.
+In the absence of the Recording Secretary, the Corresponding Secretary shall assume the responsibilities of the recording Secretary.

-2. The Treasurer will submit a budget to the Full Board for approval prior to presentation at the Annual Meeting for a vote by the membership.
-A two thirds (2/3) vote of those present is required.
+The Treasurer will submit a budget to the full board for approval prior to presentation at the Annual Meeting for a vote by the membership.
+A two thirds (2/3) vote of those present is required to accept the budget as presented.

-4. The Scholarship Fund is a designated account to be used for scholarships, toolships, and educational outreach
+The Scholarship Fund is a budgeted designated account to be used for scholarships, tool-ships, and educational outreach awards.
+Revenue will be transferred from the general fund into the Scholarship Fund at the Scholarship Committee's request to disburse scholarships, tool-ships, educational outreach awards.

-7. The Treasurer is responsible for the yearly renewal of
+The Treasurer is responsible for the yearly renewal of liability insurance.

 F. Assistant Treasurer

-4. The Assistant Treasurer is responsible for the collection of all monies collected from annual dues and the Annual
+The Assistant Treasurer is responsible for the collection of all monies collected from annual dues and the Annual Luncheon.

 ARTICLE VIII COMMITTEES